bitlog/ethereum/README.md

    * Generate overview of single or multiple Ether wallets
    * Optionally output date for historical purposes
    * Verbose output adds buy and sell rate of exchanges
+1. [ether-prices.sh](ether-prices.sh) *Get exchange rate of Ether using multiple exchanges*
+   * Save buy and sell rates of exchanges into CSV files
+   * Generate graphs with gnuplot of the CSV files